 ||15 Year Limited

-Engineered vinyl planks are easy to keep clean and maintain.
-Maintenance of the floor typically includes:
+Vinyl planks are easy to keep clean and maintain.
+Maintenance typically includes:

-- Daily or weekly vacuuming or mopping of dirt, grit, dust etc.
+- Daily or weekly vacuuming/mopping of dirt, grit, and dust.

-- Use felt pads under chair and furniture legs to prevent scratching of the flooring surface.
+- Use felt pads under chairs and furniture legs to prevent scratching of the flooring surface.

 - Avoid using rubber-backed mats as they can stain the flooring surface over time.